palotas/e34seleniumtraining/VMINSTALL.md

-# Installatin instructions for virtual machine
+# Installation instructions for virtual machine

 IMPORTANT: even if asked, please DO NOT run any updates (i.e. browsers) on the VM.